noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 1/9/2021 17:58 **Francesca** and **Aurora** follow to humiliate me speaking about cocaine every minutes.
 Those morons are totally addicted.

+- 1/9/2021 19:24 **Aurora** is saying continuously if a person from Cosa Nostra could kill me.
+She is saying that she has studied so she cannot go in jail.
+She is totally crazy.

+- 1/9/2021 21:27 Aurora follow to threat me.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)